saadoonhammad/ml_communities_journal/README.md

-# {Anomaly detection for Communities of Interest in Internet of Things using Deep Autoencoders
+# Anomaly detection for Communities of Interest in Internet of Things using Deep Autoencoders

 A deep learning framework for detecting collective contextual anomalies in IoT temperature sensor data using autoencoder architectures with hierarchical clustering.